 MLW follows the Interior Health Water Quality Program, which is dedicated to achieving safe, clean, reliable drinking water as an essential component of a healthy community.

-Annual and Monthly water quality reports are published to ensure transparency.
+Monthly water quality reports and source water data are published to ensure transparency.

 Residents can sign up for email notifications to follow water source changes or supply interruptions (planned or emergency).